 Sandy Cameli, EdD • Hawaii Department of Education

 After a recent 3-day intensive summer institute of professional learning with teacher leaders, a participant summed up the sessions by stating, “This is exactly the type of experience I didn’t know I needed!”
-And, with that closing comment the group - all seasoned educators with multiple degrees and accomplishments aligned with their names - endorsed the sentiment with a round of applause and enthusiastic head-nodding.
+And, with that closing comment the group - all seasoned educators with multiple degrees and accomplishments - endorsed the sentiment with a round of applause and enthusiastic head-nodding.
 This participant’s “aha” sounded profound, and yet it was quite common for any learner exposed to new knowledge or experiences.
 How do we know what we need, or don’t need, until we’ve been introduced to new learning or opportunities?
 And, more importantly as leaders, how do we support peers and colleagues who are at various stages of competence when it comes to educating, informing or enlightening the students, staff and stakeholders in our schools?